timble/illusion/docs/index.md

 1. Is based on an 8 point grid
 1. Has responsive gutters ranging from 16px to 40px
 1. Is using calc() and pixels so vertical gutters follow horizontal ones
-1. Comes with an optional fallback for the <code>body</code> element to have a set-width
+1. Comes with an optional fallback for the `<body>` element to have a set-width

 ### Available mixins: